nette/union/tokenizer/readme.md

 $token = $stream->nextToken('@');
 ```

-`nextUntil()` moves the cursor and returns the an array of all the tokens it sees until it finds the desired token, but it stops before the token.
+`nextUntil()` moves the cursor and returns the array of all the tokens it sees until it finds the desired token, but it stops before the token.
 It can accept multiple arguments.

 `joinUntil()` is similar to `nextUntil()`, but concatenates all the tokens it passed through and returns string.